B i o g r a p h y

 In other musical genres, Jeff has performed or recorded with Christina Aguliera, Tom Waits, Frankie Valli, Paul Anka, The Temptations, The Four Tops, Manhattan Transfer, Bobby Caldwell, HBO's The Sopranos and The New York City Ballet.
 He has also performed on tenor trombone, bass trombone, and tuba in the pit orchestras of the New York City Broadway shows Wonderful Town, Dirty Rotten Scoundrels, The Pajama Game, South Pacific and How The Grinch Stole Christmas.

 As a sideman, Bush has appeared on over thirty albums, "jingles" for the TV show Jeopardy and Rice-A-Roni and PBS Specials My Sinatra and We Knew What We Had.
 Jeff made his debut as a leader on "Ain't So Bad To Swing" for Beezwax Records and is currently working on a live project as well as an album of all original material.

 Jeff is very proud of his developments as an educator.
 He has conducted numerous clinics at the college and university level and has served on the faculty of Youngstown State University and West Virginia Wesleyan College.
-Jeff currently serves as adjunct instructor of jazz studies at Duquesne University where he conducts the Jazz Workshop, coordinates jazz chamber groups, teaches two jazz improvisation courses and private jazz trombone students.
+Jeff currently serves as assistant program director of jazz studies at Duquesne University where he conducts the Jazz Workshop, coordinates jazz chamber groups, teaches two jazz improvisation courses and private jazz trombone students.

-Jeff co-leads the Nationally touring big band revue “Jukebox Saturday Night”, performs regionally with The Boilermaker Jazz Band and leads his own groups and projects.
+Jeff co-leads the Nationally touring big band revue “Jukebox Saturday Night” and leads his own groups and projects.

 Din is a popular choice on business and tech sites.
 It's also a good font for creating page titles with impact.